scrapy-plugins/scrapy-zyte-api/README.rst

 policy objects directly to the ``ZYTE_API_RETRY_POLICY`` setting, and must use their import path string instead.

-When setting a retry policy through request metadata, you can assign the ``zyte_api_retry_policy`` request meta key either the retry policy object itself or its import path string.
+When setting a retry policy through request meta, you can assign the ``zyte_api_retry_policy`` request meta key either the retry policy object itself or its import path string.
 If you need your requests to be serializable, however, you may also need to use the import path string.